 Antony has over 30 years’ experience in choral directing, founding TONUS PEREGRINUS while at New College, Oxford, and leading The Song Company, Australia’s national vocal ensemble, as Artistic Director for seven years.
 He is skilled in inspiring confidence and bringing out the best in all he works with, nurturing singers’ development through community workshops and training programs for emerging artists.
 Amateur and professional singers alike can refine their skills through Antony’s intimate musical knowledge, unique approach to historically informed performance from original notation, and extensive performance and recording experience in diverse genres.
-Antony leads the first ¡TONE UP! of 2023 in Sydney in January – register your interest today.
+Antony is the inaugural William Byrd Fellow at Excelsia College in Sydney.

 Antony Pitts was born in 1969 and is an international composer, conductor, sound designer, lecturer, developer, broadcaster, recording producer, and keyboard player, and recipient of the Radio Academy BT Award, the Cannes Classical Award, and the Prix Italia.
 One of several composers in his family, he sang as a treble in the Chapel Royal, Hampton Court Palace, and wrote his first pieces down at the age of 8.
 At New College, Oxford, he was an Academic Scholar and later an Honorary Senior Scholar; he gained the joint highest mark in Moderations and First-Class Honours in Music.
 While still at New College, he founded TONUS PEREGRINUS, which today is an established ensemble in Britain and abroad, with a significant discography on Hyperion and Naxos.
 In 2004, Antony won a Cannes Classical Award for his interpretation of Arvo Pärt’s Passio with the ensemble.